 Step 1: Plan.
 What do you want to do on the web?
-Do you want email addresses for your family, colleagues or employees?
+Do you want email addresses for your family, coworkers, or employees?
 Do you want to use this for business or for personal use?
-Do you want to build a website, to use this domain for an existing website or a blog that you own, or just use the domain for email and other online services, such as Google Drive?
+Do you want to build a website, to use this domain for an existing website or blog that you own, or just use the domain for email and other online services, such as Google Drive?

 Step 2: Purchase a domain name.
-Google Domains helps you search for domain names, purchase a domain and renew your registration.
+Google Domains helps you search for domain names, purchase a domain, and renew your registration.

 Once you purchase your domain name, you need to renew it annually.
 With Google Domains, you can renew it manually or automatically, and you can purchase registration up to ten years in advance (five years for .co domains).

 For help on purchasing a domain name, see Buy a domain

 Step 3: Build a website.
 If you want a website, you need to select a host for your site.
 The host has the web servers that serve your site.
 It provides all the infrastructure to support your site, help traffic reach your site, and enable users to interact with your site.
 Web hosts usually include the tools to help you build your website.

 Web hosts vary in price from free with very basic website building tools to charging a monthly fee.
 Google Domains has partnered with web hosting companies that include a wide variety of options at a variety of prices.
 After you purchase your domain, look at the web hosting partners on the Website see which best fit your needs.
 For more instructions about using one of the web hosting partners, see Web presence.

 If you have an existing website or blog you want your domain to point to, there are two choices:

 - You can use domain forwarding to redirect traffic to an existing site.
 For instructions, see Domain forwarding

 - Many web hosting providers and online tools like Google Sites and Blogger allow you to use your domain as the address of your site.
 Explore the help center of your web host for instructions on using your own domain or a custom URL.